Teacher Education

 TED 2050 INTRODUCTION TO TEACHING ENGLISH AS A SECOND LANGUAGE (3 credits)

-This course offers teacher candidates an introduction to the linguistic, social, political, and cultural factors that impact the teaching of English Language Learners (ELs) entering the United States school system.
-As dedicated practitioners, reflective scholars, and responsible citizens, undergraduate students will study best practices for ELs in the mainstream classroom that promotes language and cultural understanding among students and teachers.
+This course offers teacher candidates an introduction to the linguistic, social, political, and cultural factors that impact the teaching of Multilingual Learners (MLs) entering the United States school system.
+As dedicated practitioners, reflective scholars, and responsible citizens, undergraduate students will study best practices for MLs in the mainstream classroom that promotes language and cultural understanding among students and teachers.

 Prerequisite(s): Not open to non-degree graduate students.